- chapter 11

 - Ch.
 19-24

 As we continue our following of Jesus on the journey to Jerusalem, the focus on his teachings has now begun.
-As we listen, we must be attentive to the audience.
-Luke makes it clear to whom Jesus is speaking.
-The different audiences are our guide to our expectations about what Jesus is saying.
+Luke usually makes it clear to whom Jesus is speaking.
 We will see how sometimes Jesus is speaking with friends, sometimes with foes and sometimes with those who are in between for various reasons.
 We need to be alert to the audience if we are to have the right expectations.
-Changes of audience are will usually be our guide to the various parts of each chapter.
+Changes of audience therefore will usually be our guide to the various parts of each chapter.
 Chapter 11 will bring all this out well.

 These teachings of Jesus often come from Luke's own sources.
-Sometimes there are parallels with Matthew's Gospel, though these are not always straightforward.
-Luke is following his own editorial policy.
-In fact, we will find a comparison with Matthew to be more helpful with details rather than the longer comparisons which we have been making earlier.
+Sometimes there are parallels with Matthew's Gospel, though comparisons are not always straightforward because Luke is following his own editorial policy.
+In fact, we will find a comparison with Matthew to be more helpful with the details rather than the longer comparisons which we have been making earlier with Mark's Gospel.

 Have a look at my response.

 We are now ready to read the first part of the chapter where Jesus is speaking about prayer (11,1-13).